 As mentioned before, the primary reason for using a VPN is to protect you from hackers.
 It, therefore, becomes worrisome when many free VPNs are discovered to contain malware.
-The first major complaints that users come up with are malware and bugs.
+The first significant complaints that users come up with are malware and bugs.

 It is ironic to know that any VPN that offers you a free product is more dangerous than one that limits your data.
-On the other hand, paid VPNs to come with inbuilt ad blockers, malware protection, and unlimited bandwidth.
+On the other hand, paid VPNs come with inbuilt ad blockers, malware protection, and unlimited bandwidth.

 They Cannot Unblock Netflix: